44aayush/Placement_Q-A/Docker and Kubernetes.md

 <br>

 3. <h3 style="color:yellow">DOCKER IMAGES</h3>
-    * Executable packages (code and dependencies, software packages etc...)
+    Executable packages (code and dependencies, software packages etc...)<br>
-    * Can be deployed to any docker environment and the container can be spun to run the application
+    Can be deployed to any docker environment and the container can be spun to run the application<br>
 <br>

 4. <h3 style="color:yellow">DOCKERFILE</h3>
-    * Text file that has all the commands which need to be run for building a given image
+    Text file that has all the commands which need to be run for building a given image
 <br>

 5. <h3 style="color:yellow">HYPERVISOR</h3>